AustinTSchaffer/Notebook/OMSCS/Courses/GIOS/P2L5 Thread Performance Considerations.md

 ### Problems with Event-Driven Model
 If any handler issues a blocking request/handler, this will block the entire process from being to begin working on a different task while the operation completes.

-You need to ensure that all of the I/O operations are performed by the process are using asynchronous I/O operations.
+You need to ensure that all of the I/O operations performed by the process are using asynchronous I/O operations.
 Async calls happen by:
 - Process/thread makes system call
 - OS obtains all relevant info from stack, and either learns where to return results, or tells caller where to get results later.
 - process/thread can then continue